ondrej-nemec/JI/ji-common/README.md

 ## Include in your project

 JI uses for publication <a href="https://jitpack.io/">JitPack</a>.
-Allow you include this project by using Gradle or Maven.
+It allows you to include this project by using Gradle or Maven.

 ### Include using Gradle